 What if I'm worried that someone has access to my Twitter username and password?

 If you suspect your account has been compromised, you can find out what to do on our compromised accounts help page.

 If Twitter believes your account has been hacked, we may reset the account password to prevent the hacker from misusing your account.
 In this case, we'll email you a secure link to where you can select a new password.
-Again, this link will always be on the http://twitter.com website, and we never ask you to provide your password via email, direct message, or @reply.
+Again, this link will always be on the https://twitter.com website, and we never ask you to provide your password via email, Direct Message, or reply.

 Why am I getting these fake emails?

 Twitter doesn't send these emails.
 The FTC has a help page that describes some ways spammers may find your email address: https://www.consumer.ftc.gov/.

 For more information about Twitter's policies on information collection, as well as disclosure and sharing, please visit our privacy page at https://twitter.com/privacy.